 By applying the operator to the whole family of cdfs $\mathcal{F}^{(d)}$ we get:

-If we define the class of functions with increasing marginal $\mathcal{C}^{1}$ diffeomorphisms as we can now apply the "push-forward" operator to a trans-dimensional family of cdfs $\mathcal{F}$ by:
+Defining finally the class of functions with increasing marginal $\mathcal{C}^{1}$ diffeomorphisms as we can now apply the pushforward operator to a trans-dimensional family of cdfs $\mathcal{F}$ by:

-We call the family of probability distributions $\Xi \#\mathcal{F}$ the push-forward family of $\mathcal{F}$-distributions.
-In the next section, we will relate this concept to copulas and meta families of distributions.
-At this point, we present the results that extend the stability of marginalization and conditioning to transformations.
+We call the trans-dimensional family $\Xi \#\mathcal{F}$ the pushforward of $\mathcal{F}$.
+In the next section, we relate this concept to copulas and meta families of distributions.
+At this point, we extend the stability of marginalization and conditioning results to transformations.

-\begin{thm} If a parametrized family of trans-dimensional probability distributions $\mathcal{F}$ is stable by conditioning (resp. marginalization) then $\Xi \#\mathcal{F}$ is also stable by conditioning (resp. marginalization). \end{thm}
+\begin{theorem} If a parametrized family of trans-dimensional probability distributions $\mathcal{F}$ is stable by conditioning (resp. marginalization) then $\Xi \#\mathcal{F}$ is also stable by conditioning (resp. marginalization). \end{theorem}